Values and corporate management

 Rules of the game in the EU payment systems market

 For LLB, the harmonisation and the digitalisation of the European payment systems market are important topics.
 As an EEA country, Liechtenstein adopted the second EU Payment Services Directive (PSD2) in 2019.
 The revised Payment Services Act came into force on 1 October 2019.
 The PSD2 introduces new information and liability rules for payment service providers that are aimed at improving customer protection.
 It also requires strong customer authentication and limits the scope of previous exemptions.
 In this connection, two new types of financial intermediary, namely the payment initiation service provider and the account information service provider, have been created.
 At LLB, the adjustments required to implement the PSD2 have been made.

 EU Mortgage Credit Directive

-The Directive 2014 / 17 / EU on credit agreements for consumers relating to residential immovable property has been in force in the EU member states since 2014.
-It creates a single legal framework for the granting of mortgage credit agreements to consumers in the internal European market.
-As a member of the EEA, Liechtenstein is obliged to transpose this directive into national law.
-This will happen with the Mortgage and Real Estate Credit Act, which will enter into force on 1 April 2021.
+The Directive 2014/17/EU on credit agreements for consumers relating to residential immovable property has been in force in the EU member states since 2014.
+It has created a single legal framework for the granting of mortgage credit agreements to consumers in the internal European market.
+As a member of the EEA, Liechtenstein was obliged to transpose this directive into national law.
+This happened with the Mortgage and Real Estate Credit Act, which has been in effect since 1 April 2021.
 The directive serves to protect consumers taking out loans to buy residential property.
 Under the directive, the banks are subject to various obligations when granting a loan.
 These include, in particular, (pre-)contractual information requirements, creditworthiness assessment requirements and qualification requirements for bank employees involved in granting loans.

-LLB has implemented the act in a timely manner.
-The provisions have been incorporated into the relevant processes, with the consultation process being particularly affected.
+LLB has implemented the rules and incorporated them into the relevant processes, with the consultation process having been particularly affected.